Kettlebell: Lifting styles

 Contemporary kettlebell training is represented basically by five styles.

 Hardstyle has its roots in powerlifting and Gōjū-ryū karate training, particularly hojo undō concepts.
 With emphasis on the "hard" component and borrowing the concept of kime, the Hardstyle focuses on strength and power and duality of relaxation and tension.

 Girevoy, sometimes referred to as the fluid style in comparison to the Hardstyle, represents the training regimen for the competitive sport of kettlebell lifting, focusing on strength endurance.

 Crossfit kettlebell refers to implementation of kettlebell training as in CrossFit curricula, often with significant modifications to preceding styles (e.g. American Swing vs. conventional swing, placing the kettlebell down between snatches).

 Juggling is a training style where the practitioner releases and catches the kettlebell with all manner of spins and flips around the body.

-Kettlebell training is all that is done with a kettlebell outside of the above 4 categories.
+Kettlebell training is anything done with a kettlebell outside of the above 4 categories.
 Kettlebell training is extremely broad and caters to many different goals, some being, but not limited to: mobility, flexibility, cardiovascular endurance, strength, speed and power.
 If an athlete is training in the gym, on the beach, or in the park, and not performing any of the above disciplines, they are participating in kettlebell training.

 Kettlebell sport

-The kettlebell sport having originated in Russia now has competitions across the world, it consists of three main lifts: the snatch, jerk and the long cycle.
+The kettlebell sport, having originated in Russia, now has competitions across the world; it consists of three main lifts: the snatch, jerk and the long cycle.